carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-profdata.rst

  Specify the output file name.
 If *output* is ``-`` or it isn't specified, then the output is sent to standard output.

+.. option:: -instr (default)

+ Specify that the input profile is an instrumentation-based profile.

+.. option:: -sample

+ Specify that the input profile is a sample-based profile.

 EXIT STATUS
 -----------